SorkinType/Merriweather/README.md

 ### Step 1: Install Requirements

 I suggest using a Python virtual environment to build this project.
-If you've never set up a virtual environment before, [read more virtualenv in this guide](https://medium.com/python-pandemonium/better-python-dependency-and-package-management-b5d8ea29dff1).
+If you've never set up a virtual environment before, [read more about setting up virtualenv in this guide](https://medium.com/python-pandemonium/better-python-dependency-and-package-management-b5d8ea29dff1).

 First, set up a Python 3 virtual environment with: